rikifujihara/T3A1/readme.md

 foo === bar // returns false
 ```

-In this example, the comparison results in false because the data types are not coerced to match eachother.
+In this example, the comparison results in false because the data types are not coerced to match each other.

 ### Concatenation

 In the snippet below, we try to perform addition with the two variables `foo` and `bar`.

 ``` javascript
 let foo = "100"
 let bar = 100